xinthink/auto-data-class/README.md

 An annotation processor generates [Kotlin Data Classes] and the boilerplates for Parcelable & GSON TypeAdapter.
 Inspired by [AutoValue] and its popular extensions [auto-value-parcel] & [auto-value-gson].

 ## Usage
-Declare your data model as an interface, and annotate it with `@DataClass`
+Declare your data model as an interface/abstract class, and annotate it with `@DataClass`

 ```kotlin
 @DataClass interface Address : Parcelable {